by Texas Homesteader ~

 Wild Game Harvested In November Thru March

-RancherMan’s an accomplished hunter and he keeps our freezer filled with meat, whether wild hogs or deer.
+RancherMan’s an accomplished hunter and keeps our freezer filled with meat, whether wild hogs or deer.
 Most of the meat in our freezer is from his Harvests of Wild Hogs.

 RancherMan also harvests a deer each year.
 My favorite way to use the venison is as a beef substitute in my Cowboy Dark Beer, Black Bean Chili.